Single Sign-On (SSO)

 Conclusion

 Security of your data is your right and a never-ending mission of Diri.
-We will continue to work hard to keep your data secure, like we always have.
-For any further queries on this topic, take a look at out Help Center or write to us at security@diri.ai
+We will continue to work hard to keep your data secure like we always have.
+For any further queries on this topic, please take a look at our Help Center or write to us at security@diri.ai